 As this proposal moves into the permitting process, NRCM will continue to be fully engaged to ensure that Maine’s offshore wind port brings the greatest possible benefit to Maine communities and our environment with the lowest impacts.

-We will continue to work with our partners in the environmental communities to encourage state and federal governments to improve outreach and engagement with the Wabanaki Nations to ensure that their culture, history, and perspectives are incorporated into planning.
+We will continue to work with our partners in the environmental and labor communities to encourage state and federal governments to improve outreach and engagement with the Wabanaki Nations to ensure that their culture, history, and perspectives are incorporated into planning.

 We recognize that developing a port on Sears Island will have significant site impacts and visual impacts.
 We also recognize that climate change has put society in the necessary position of needing to rapidly reduce the combustion of fossil fuels that are fueling the flooding, extreme weather, and heat waves that are harming our health, endangering our woods and wildlife, and damaging Maine’s inland and coastal communities.